 The traveler faced with internal exile

 These years abroad, as a foreign traveler, durably influenced his writings.
 The image of the foreigner, the stranger, will be a recurrent figure in his books.
-In ‘The Strangers’ (Idegen Emberek), the main character is a Hungarian man exiled, first in Germany and then in France, having to face suspicion and xenophobia throughout his journey.
+In The Strangers (Idegen Emberek), the main character is a Hungarian man exiled, first in Germany and then in France, having to face suspicion and xenophobia throughout his journey.

 Aino, like Márai himself, has lost her home; but he also sees her as a sister due to her origins: like Hungarians, Finnish speak a Finno-Ugric, non-Indo-European language, and are linguistically estranged from the rest of Europe.
 That is how Aino becomes to be viewed by the main character, a Hungarian: someone who shares the same loneliness due to her linguistic background, the same internal exile.

 A tyrannical liberation

-In a masterful rendition, Marai manages to encompass the entire international conflict within the confines of a Budapest cellar, where inhabitants hide from bombings and soldiers from both the Soviet and Nazi camps.
-The ‘Liberation’ of the title itself is a lie: Erzsébet is raped by a Soviet soldier supposed to liberate her city, right in front of a disabled Hungarian man she had previously helped and who does nothing for her.
+In a masterful rendition, Sándor Márai manages to encompass the entire international conflict within the confines of a Budapest cellar, where inhabitants hide from bombings and soldiers from both the Soviet and Nazi camps.
+The liberation of the title itself is a lie: Erzsébet is raped by a Soviet soldier supposed to free her city, right in front of a disabled Hungarian man she had previously helped and who does nothing for her.

 Márai, a literature of farewell and parting

 If, during this period of his life, Márai wasn’t exiled, he nonetheless witnessed the birth of a new world he couldn’t accept, felt estranged from, and from which he escaped in 1948.
-He fled from the Soviets who liberated Hungary, or rather from the rule they were setting up and that he described in Föld, Föld!…, translated under the title ‘Memoir of Hungary’.
+He fled from the Soviets who liberated Hungary, or rather from the rule they were setting up and described in Föld, Föld!…, translated under the title Memoir of Hungary.
 In this book, he explains how, torn between his native country and the new barbarism casting its shadow over Hungary, he chose to run away.
-He lived forty-one more years, but never returned to Hungary.
+He lived 41 more years, but never returned.

 Isolated, in Italy and then in the United States, Márai resumed his writing.
 Despite being ignored by the Hungarian communist authorities and his novels censored in his country, he still wrote in Hungarian: his mother tongue became the only homeland he still possessed.
-He developed a literature of farewell initiated in 1940 with ‘Casanova in Bolzano’ (Vendégjáték Bolzanóban), a novel in which a famous seducer, assimilated to Casanova, leaves Italy and his last great love, Francesca.
+He developed a literature of farewell initiated in 1940 with Casanova in Bolzano (Vendégjáték Bolzanóban), a novel in which a famous seducer, assimilated to Casanova, leaves Italy and his last great love, Francesca.

-In what is probably his most well-known novel, ‘Embers’ (A gyertyák csonkig égnek), Márai describes the reunion of two childhood friends after forty-one years during which they didn’t see each other.
-The end of a friendship echoes the dying of the Austro-Hungarian empire, a farewell to his native country, the story of a parting and of people definitely leaving each other.
+In what is probably his most well-known novel, Embers (A gyertyák csonkig égnek), Márai describes the reunion of two childhood friends after forty-one years during which they didn’t see each other.
+The end of a friendship echoes the dying of the Austro-Hungarian empire, the story of people definitely leaving each other.

 Debunking the myths and legends

-In Föld, Föld!… and Hallgatni akartam, Sándor Márai recounts his lost homeland; but if in the first he tries to recollect his memories of the last years he spent in Hungary, in the second, he denounces the drift of Hungarian history and politics.
+In Föld, Föld!… and Hallgatni akartam, Sandor Marai recounts his lost homeland; but if in the first he tries to recollect his memories of the last years he spent in Hungary, in the second, he denounces the drift of Hungarian history and politics.

 In real life, he denounces the myths surrounding a supposedly innocent Hungary whose only fault was to fall prey to the Trianon Treaty: the exiled wanderer, far from his home, doesn’t yield to the temptation of idealizing it.
 Sándor Márai looks for the truth, ceaselessly.

-Written by Louise Ostermann Twardowski
+By Louise Ostermann Twardowski